 - Salt

-Let’s bake cookies!
+Let’s bake Shortbread Maple Cookies!

 Cookie Variations

-Want to make your cookies extra special?
-Try adding a small amount of chopped pecans for maple pecan shortbread cookies.
-You can top your cookies with maple sugar.
-Or, consider using a cookie stamp for personalization.
+- Try adding a small amount of chopped pecans for maple pecan shortbread cookies.

-You can store your cookies wrapped in plastic wrap or in an airtight container for up to one week.
-You can also freeze these in a sealed freezer bag or another container for 2-3 months.
+Yes, you can also freeze these in a sealed freezer bag or another container for 2-3 months.
 Let the cookies cool completely before storing them.

 Other Maple Recipes you’ll love